 - Monthly mortgage payments on top of paying other monthly living expenses can pose a hardship or prevent you from meeting your retirement lifestyle goals.
 In 2011, older homeowners with a mortgage spent $800 more per month than their counterparts with no mortgage.

 - If you plan to age in your home, you may need to pay for home modifications.
-Adapting your home to age in place can cost .
+Adapting your home to age in place can cost thousands of dollars .

 Resources to take action

 Get your questions answered.
 We’ve got answers to your questions about mortgages and other topics.

 Get help.
 If you’re behind on your mortgage, or having a hard time making payments, we want to get you in touch with a HUD-approved housing counseling agency.
 We can help you find housing counselors near you.